tchassin/tchassin.github.io/english.md

 ### Responsibilities

-- Implemented the battle UI and UI debug tools
+- Implementing the battle UI and UI debug tools
+- Designing a AI system based on behavior trees that can be used by game designers
-- Designed and implemented the AI system (based on behavior trees) as well as in-game editing tools
+- Implementing the new AI as well as the in-game editor and debug tools

 ---